django-cms/django-cms/README.md

 A django app for managing hierarchical pages of content in multiple languages, on different sites.

-Django CMS handles the navigation rendering for you in multiple language with i18n slugs and the navigation can be extended by your own models.
+Django CMS handles the navigation rendering for you in multiple languages with i18n slugs and the navigation can be extended by your own models.

-Pages are rendered with a template that have placeholders that get filled with plugins.
+Pages are rendered with a template that has placeholders that get filled with plugins.

 Plugins included at the moment:

 * Text
 * Picture
 * Flash
+* File

 many more are in the works.